Whale & Girl

 Noah sped along the driveway, the quiet rumble of the engine thrummed against his fingertips in place of a heartbeat.
-Wind tore through his dark hair and whipped his cheeks, a light drizzle tickled the brim of his eyes.
+Wind tore through his dark hair and whipped his cheeks, a light drizzle tdickled the brim of his eyes.
 Rounding a corner, the grey sea came into view.

-White foams churned the ocean surface, they lapped up the shore, stretched, and receded like a cycle of chalky flowers growing and dying.
+White foams churned the ocean surface, lapping up the shore, stretched, and receded like a cycle of chalky flowers growing and dying.
 He imagined them frozen right before the point of crashing, the blooming petals caught light and winked a thousand silvery sparks.
 Time stood still for a moment longer before resuming its pace.
 Because nothing was permanent, the sea foams crumbled onto the white sand, hissed in annoyance, and retreated.
 Then came another wave; and the motion repeated itself in an illusion of eternality.

 That clean line that divided the ocean and the sky was his favourite thing on earth.
 It cut a symmetrical balance of where the watery mass ended and where the horizons began.
 Humans called this magnificent dissection ‘offing’, a rather dull name for something so perfectly made.
 If it were up to him, he would call it the ‘mirror boundary’.